-To reset your computer, do the following:
+To refresh the computer, do the following:

-- 1. Move your cursor to the bottom-right corner of the screen to bring up the charms.
+- Move your cursor to the bottom-right corner of the screen to bring up the charms.
 Click Settings → Change PC settings → General. - 2.
 In the Refresh your PC without affecting your files section, click Get started.